zazortik/azure-xplat-cli/README.md

 ## Learn More
 For documentation on how to host Node.js applications on Microsoft Azure, please see the [Microsoft Azure Node.js Developer Center](http://www.windowsazure.com/en-us/develop/nodejs/).

-For more extensive  documentation on the new cross platform CLI tool for Mac and Linux, please see this [reference](http://go.microsoft.com/fwlink/?LinkId=252246&clcid=0x409) and this [How to Guide](http://www.windowsazure.com/en-us/develop/nodejs/how-to-guides/command-line-tools/)

 ## Contribute Code or Provide Feedback